jrnold/bugs-examples-in-stan/docs/resistant.md

 #> tau      1.31e+308  1.74e+308 4000.0  NaN
 ```

-## Reparaterization: standard deviation instead of scale
+## Reparameterization: standard deviation instead of scale

 In the Student's $t$ distribution, the standard deviation is a function of the degrees of freedom.
 For degrees of freedom $\nu > 2$, the variance is defined, and
 $$
 \sigma^{*} = sd(y) = \sigma \sqrt{ \frac{\nu}{\nu - 2}}